 Personal MBA Coach Offers gut check packages and comprehensive packages to help.

 Finally, if despite your best intentions, you have not started writing your essays, you may have missed the round 1 window.
 With few exceptions, if you have not made a considerable dent in your applications yet, you should consider waiting until round 2.
 When asked when to apply, I nearly always say when your application will be the strongest.
 An application thrown together in two weeks is not likely to fit the bill.
 In fact, I tell my clients that we should be doing little to no editing with the last 2 weeks.
 This is the time to proof and ensure your story flows together.

 The packages may be your friend for round 2.

+Need Help?
 Personal MBA Coach is willing to be your guide.
-Founded by a Wharton and MIT graduate, Personal MBA Coach regularly helps applicants navigate their applications each year and is the #4 ranked admissions consultant on Poets & Quants.
-Personal MBA Coach's comprehensive support includes mock interviews with a team of former M7 interviewers and customized GMAT/GRE tutoring with tutors who scored in the 99th percentile.
+Founded by a Wharton and MIT graduate, we regularly help applicants navigate their applications each year.
+We also conduct mock interviews with former M7 and top 10 interviewers on our team.

 Personal MBA Coach has been guiding candidates through all aspects of the MBA application process for over 10 years with a 96% success rate.
 Call us today at 617-645-2424 or email email@example.com for a free consultation on your profile along with how we can help make your career dreams a reality!